alfy32/school/cs-5050/hw4/code/results/README.md

 Assigment 4 - Fast Fourier transform
 =======================================

-The following number correspond to the numbers in the assignment.
+The following numbers correspond to the numbers in the assignment.

 1. I implemented the recursive FFT correctly.
-Make and run "./FFT test fftworks" to test.
+Make and run `./FFT test fftworks` to test.

-2. To apply the recursive PolyMult FFT method to two polynomials run "./FFT test pmr" and "./FFT test polymultworks".
+2. To apply the recursive PolyMult FFT method to two polynomials run `./FFT test pmr` and `./FFT test polymultworks`.

-3. To check that the computed values are correct and check against older versions of PolyMult run "./FFT test fftvsold".
+3. To check that the computed values are correct and check against older versions of PolyMult run `./FFT test fftvsold`.

-4. To apply the recursive DP FFT method to two polynomials run "./FFT test pmd" and "./FFT test polymultworks".
+4. To apply the recursive DP FFT method to two polynomials run `./FFT test pmd` and `./FFT test polymultworks`.

-5. To run timing studies make and run "./FFT run pmr" for recursive and "./FFT run pmd" for DP.
+5. To run timing studies make and run `./FFT run pmr` for recursive and `./FFT run pmd` for DP.

 ### Graph of the Results